The Ninja Warriors (1987 video game): Reception

 In Japan, Game Machine listed The Ninja Warriors on their April 1, 1988 issue as being the third most-successful upright arcade unit of the month.
 It went on to become Japan's eighth highest-grossing dedicated arcade game of 1988.

 The arcade game received positive reviews.
 Clare Edgeley of Computer and Video Games reviewed the arcade game upon release, noted that it was one of several popular "martial arts simulation" games at London's Amusement Trades Exhibition International (ATEI) show in January 1988, along with Sega's Shinobi and Data East's Vigilante; she said it plays similarly to Shinobi, but that Ninja Warriors has a three-monitor cabinet like Darius (1986).
 She praised the large screen, "great" graphics, and fun gameplay, but said Shinobi and Vigilante were more challenging.
 Nick Kelly of Commodore User rated it 8 out of 10, also noting similarities to Shinobi, but preferring Ninja Warriors for its graphics and large screen.
 He said it was highly playable, "gorgeous looking" and technologically "a successful step" forwards.
 Your Sinclair gave it a brief positive review, recommending readers to look "out for it."

 The home conversions also received mostly positive reviews, especially its 16-bit versions such as the ones for the Amiga.
 In 2010, CraveOnline featured the game (the arcade, SNES and Sega CD versions) on the list of top ten ninja games of all time.
 In 2008, GamesRadar featured Kunoichi as the best assassin in the video game history: "She cut a memorable figure, rocking the huge blonde ponytail and bright-red shozoku.
 On top of that, she wasn't just a ninja - she was a ninja Terminator.
 It's hard to imagine a better assassin than that".
 In 2006, Akiman drew her as his girl of the month for the Japanese magazine GAMAGA.
 Robert Workman of GameZone included Ninja and Kunoichi on his 2011 list of "best video game ninjas": "These guys are due for a return – and hopefully a better hyped one than Kage got a few years ago on DS?"

 Legacy

-Natsume developed a 1994 follow-up for the Super NES also known as The Ninja Warriors, or The Ninja Warriors Again in Japan.
+Natsume Co., Ltd. developed a 1994 follow-up for the Super NES also known as The Ninja Warriors, or The Ninja Warriors Again in Japan.
 An enhanced remaster of the Super NES game for the Nintendo Switch and PlayStation 4 was released in 2019.